 Your doctors and nurses will ask about any symptoms or side effects that you may be experiencing.
 It’s important to talk to them about how you feel so that they can give you the right help.

 When treatment is no longer controlling a cancer, doctors may focus on treating any troublesome symptoms.
 This is to help promote the best possible quality of life.

 Not everyone experiences pain, but if you do, you can talk to your doctor about the best pain control plan for your situation.
 There are different medicines and methods of controlling pain.
 Your doctor or nurse can talk these through with you.

 You might notice changes in your eating habits, such as loss of appetite or feeling sick.
 If you’re concerned about this, ask your doctor about seeing a dietitian.
 A dietitian will help you find ways to eat well.

-Some people also find that that they get tired easily.
+Some people also find that they get tired easily.
 You could try saving your energy for the things that you really want to do and give yourself plenty of time to rest.
 If you’re having difficulty sleeping, you could try breathing or relaxation exercises.

 Who can help?

 During your illness, the support that you need is likely to vary.
 You might be cared for at home, in hospital or in a hospice.